 This centre complements the regular class activities by giving assistance to students with their assignments – essays, presentations, proposals and long essays.
 Our friendly staff at the writing centre receive students who are referred to them.
 Students can also walk in with their writing questions and receive help to improve their writing skills across the curriculum.

 Small Class Size

 Small classes ensure that students receive personal attention to enhance learning.
-Ours is a small college with a faculty/student ratio of 1.38.5
+Ours is a growing University with a faculty/student ratio of 1.38.5.

 The college admits students twice a year.
 Students can start their programme in August or in February.
-This enables private students who successfully complete their November SSSCE examinations to apply for admission.
-Because courses are repeated every semester, students can start their first semester in February and their second in August.
+This enables private students who successfully complete their November WASSCE examinations to apply for admission.